heroku-reference-apps/github-self-hosted-runner-for-github-actions/README.md

 - Uses ephemeral compute to allow [autoscaling](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#using-ephemeral-runners-for-autoscaling) and [hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#hardening-for-self-hosted-runners) of self-hosted runners.
 Ephemeral runners are short-lived containers that are executed only once for a single job, providing isolated environments to reduce the risk of data leakage
 - Uses a [base image](https://devcenter.heroku.com/articles/stack) that is curated and maintained by Heroku
 - Logs the self-runner name to manage it from the GitHub dashboard
-- Reduces the Docker image footprint and it's possible to run it as one-off dyn
+- Reduces the Docker/OCI image footprint and it's possible to run it as one-off dyno (Cedar only)
 - Includes all the recent GitHub self-hosted runners features (e.g. labels, groups, ...) and streamlines the configuration and setup
-- Integrates the [Heroku Button](https://www.heroku.com/elements/buttons) to install the runner in one-click
+- Integrates the [Heroku Button](https://www.heroku.com/elements/buttons) to install the runner in one-click (Cedar only)
 - Supports fine-grained GitHub tokens for granular permission control
+- Can be executed on both Heroku Cedar and Heroku Next Generation Platform Fir

 ## Security Notes and Recommendations
 Below are summarised some general recommendations to improve security for using GitHub Actions and self-hosted runners, for a complete guide and further details please refer to [Security hardening for GitHub Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions):